MCC-CompSci/IBM-Watson-Workshop/README.md

 ### Function Documentation:

     classifyURLImage()
-**EXPLANATION:** This function prints the information returned from running the classify() method inside our visual_recognition
+**DESCRIPTION:** This function prints the information returned from running the classify() method inside our visual_recognition
 								object.
 It prints in json formated form.

 **VARIABLES** you can change: